 The CardioMEMS heart failure system lets healthcare providers monitor heart failure patients remotely.
 Providers are alerted when the patient's pulmonary artery pressure changes.
 Studies have shown that artery pressure changes are one of the first signs of worsening heart failure – appearing prior to physical symptoms such as shortness of breath or weight gain.

-To Live Well with Heart Failure
+How to Live Well with Heart Failure

 - Attend a heart failure support group